Check data entry for invalid entries

 2. On the Data tab, in the Data Tools group, click Data Validation:

-4. In the Data Validation dialog box, on the Settings tab, specify the validation criteria to use.
+3. In the Data Validation dialog box, on the Settings tab, specify the validation criteria to use:

 Select the appropriate type in the Allow drop-down list, and then set parameters accordingly:

-- Any Value Accepts any input (Excel's default setting for cells).
-This setting effectively turns off validation, so you normally select it only when you need to remove validation from a cell or range.
+- Any Value accepts any input (Excel's default setting for cells).
+This setting effectively turns off validation, so you usually select it only when you need to remove validation from a cell or range.
 But you can also use this setting to display an informational message for a cell or range.
-To do so, enter the title and message on the Input Message tab, as discussed in step 5.
+To do so, enter the title and message on the Input Message tab, as discussed in step 4.

 The validation criteria use these self-explanatory comparison operators: Between, Not Between, Equal To, Not Equal To, Greater Than, Less Than, Greater Than or Equal To, and Less Than or Equal To.